 A) Signalling of WebRTC

-Signalling refers to setting up and controlling a communication session.
+Signaling refers to setting up and controlling a communication session.
 The peers connecting to a real-time communication send their stream to the server, which the server encodes and delivers to the receiving peer.

 This communication can be bi-directional.
 The source encodes the stream and sends them in a suitable resolution to another peer.
 Signalling uses an SDP protocol which is in a plain-text format, containing the lists of media sections.
 It exchanging several details between the peers.

-• The location of the peers, which is the IP Address of both the agents.
+- The location of the peers, which is the IP Address of both the agents.

-• The consuming audio and video tracks that an agent comes across
+- The consuming audio and video tracks that an agent comes across

-• The data channels that determine the media type with a resolution exchange
+- The data channels that determine the media type with a resolution exchange

 B) Connecting on WebRTC

-Connecting refers to securing a bi-directional communication between two peers.
+Connecting refers to securing bi-directional communication between two peers.
 In webRTC, communication happens to be in P2P connection, rather than the client-server connection.
 The connection is equally distributed among the two communicating agents through their transport addresses.

 ICE servers- ICE is a protocol that tries to find out the best possible way to connect two agents or peers.
 Each ICE agent publishes its reachable known as candidates.
 These candidates ate nothing but the transport address of the agent to reach the other connecting agent.

 ICE ensures the best possible connection between the two peers even if the location of the two is difficult to connect.
-For these difficulties to get solved in an efficient way it uses two servers, STUN and TURN.
+For these difficulties to be solved in an efficient way it uses two servers, STUN and TURN.

 STUN- STUN is an acronym for Standard Traversal Utilities for NAT.
 These lightweight servers allow webRTC to find their public IP address by making Stun server requests.
-These protocols work with NATs to programme NAT Mappings.
+These protocols work with NATs to program NAT Mappings.

 TURN- TURN is an acronym for Traversal Using Relays around NAT.
 TURN servers help to establish connections between two agents when a direct connection between two agents is not possible due to firewall restrictions.

 This can be a situation when the two agents serve higher incompatibility or maybe they do not rely on the same protocol.
-These servers are used to work up with the privacy of the agents by not letting the servers locate the IP of the communicators.
+These servers are used to work with the privacy of the agents by not letting the servers locate the IP of the communicators.
 TURN creates a temporary IP for the agents to generate traffic to and fro, acting as a proxy.

 C) Securing on WebRTC

 WebRTC ensures security.
-It ensures that all the communication shared between the two agents are encrypted and remains confidential with any third party.
+It ensures that all the communication shared between the two agents is encrypted and remains confidential with any third party.
 It has two pre-existing protocols, namely, DTLS and SRTP. these two protocols make sure that the connection is secured and encrypted within the two agents and it does not assist in any malware.

-DTLS- Datagram Transport Layer Security (DTLS) allows webRTC to establish a secured and encrypted communication between two peers.
+DTLS- Datagram Transport Layer Security (DTLS) allows webRTC to establish secured and encrypted communication between two peers.
 The client and the server to communicate, need a agree on certain values known as ciphers in a DTLS handshake.
 To secure the data streams of the peers, DTLS is required.

 SRTP- SRTP is an acronym for Secure Real-time Transport Protocol.
 It secures and encrypts the media streams between two connecting peers.
 It is initialized by using keys generated by DTLS.
 This protocol is specifically designed for encrypting RTP packets.